-I love me some scatterguns, and while there are certainly better shotgunners, I’d rather spend time shooting trap or sporting clays than just about anything aside from sidling up to a plate of Cooper’s baby backs.
-Or a Stanley’s Farmhouse Dexter.
-Which probably explains why the idea of a bird hunt of some sort sounds like fun to me.
+I love me some scatterguns, and while there are certainly better shotgunners, I’d rather spend time shooting trap or sporting clays than just about anything aside from sidling up to a plate of Stiles Switch brisket.
+Or a SLV OG bahn mi.
+Which probably explains why the idea of a bird hunt of some sort appeals so much.
 And I’ve always wanted to try a duck hunt.

 That’s how I found myself in camo gear, standing in the dark on the dock at the Flora-Bama Marina — smack dab on the Florida/Alabama border (strangely enough) — at 04:00 a couple of weeks back.

 I was there to meet Intercoastal Safaris’ main man, Stephen Lee along with cap’n Aaron Abbott.
 Getting up at oh-my-God-thirty goes against virtually every fiber of my being, but you gotta be where the ducks are when the sun comes up.
 Or so I’ve heard.
 Which is why we shoved off at about 04:20 and plunged into the 40 degree pre-dawn darkness, making our way east on the Intercostal Waterway.

 Skimming along the Florida/Alabama state line at 20 mph, I could barely make out Perdido Key to our right and what I later found out was Ono Island on our left.
 Our motor woke up a pelican on nearly every mile marker we passed on the nearly half-hour trip to the preferred spot Stephen and Aaron had chosen.
 The location of which I was sworn not to divulge.

 First order of business: set out the decoys.

 That area of the Gulf coast features clear shallow water and is primarily known for three species of ducks; buffleheads, blue bills, and redheads.